 Training is usually at set intervals throughout the year.
 However, when an employee needs to recall a certain product or a service that you sell, it can be challenging.
 No matter how good your memory is, it’s hard to retain everything you have learned.
 That’s why adding product knowledge training to your learning management platform is key.
 This ongoing training offers quick on-the-go information when it’s needed.
 And it can improve messaging whether an employee is writing a new customer handout or legal is working on a document about a new service offering.

 The more product knowledge training you provide your organization, the less training will cost you in the end.
 If you can educate your employees on how your products work, what problems they are solving and how they differ from competitors, you give your company an advantage.
 It makes each team member more invested in the company and the key reasons customers should choose your company over another.

 Makes training fun

-By taking the time to crease a robust product knowledge training platform, it will make training enjoyable.
+Taking the time to create a robust product knowledge training program, will make training enjoyable.
 Many times product or service training is mundane and employees regret having to take it.
 But if you add creative features like assessments or gamification in training, you can make learning interactive and something employees look forward to taking.

 Better knowledge assessment

 Then after you begin rolling out the new training, you can use reports and feedback from both employees and managers to figure out what’s working and what’s not.
-This will only strengthen the overall company on how educated every team member becomes at product knowledge.
+This will only strengthen the overall company on how educated every team member becomes in product knowledge.

 Can be customized